dojo/docs/quickstart/events.rst

 Connecting To Keyboard Events
 -----------------------------
+Although different browsers report keyboard events differently, you can write portable keyboard event handling code using dojo, by following these rules:

-With dojo's event system you can setup an onkeypress handler to monitor both printable and non-printable keys.
-For browsers that don't generate onkeypress events for non-printable keys, dojo synthesizes them.
+  - Setup an onkeypress handler to monitor both printable and non-printable keys.
+(Dojo synthesizes onkeypress events for non-printable keys, for browsers that don't generate such events naturally.)

-Unprintable characters events define a keyCode.
-For example, if you press the left arrow then event.keyCode == dojo.keys.LEFT_ARROW
+  - To detect if a keystroke matches a non-printable key, compare the keyCode against the dojo.keys table, rather than hardcoding a number.
+For example, if the user presses the left arrow then event.keyCode == dojo.keys.LEFT_ARROW

+  - Ignore onkeypress events where keyCode == dojo.keys.CTRL, dojo.keys.SHIFT, etc. as these may occur as part of a user pressing (for example) CTRL-c.

+  - call dojo.stopEvent(e) for CTRL combinations (like CTRL-b) or function keys (like F5) that have special meaning to the browser (like refreshing the page).

+As mentioned above, non-printable character events define a keyCode.
 Printable character events define a keyChar.
-For example, if you press the 'a' key than evt.keyChar == 'a'.
-If you press SHIFT-A then evt.keyChar == 'A'.
+For example, if the user presses the 'a' key than evt.keyChar == 'a'.
+If the user presses SHIFT-A then evt.keyChar == 'A'.

+However, you can also reference an event's charOrCode attribute for making a single switch() statement to handle both printable and non-printable keys.
+For example:

+.. code-block :: javascript

+  var node = dojo.byId("foobar");
+  dojo.connect(node, "onekeypress, function(e){
+     switch(e.charOrCode){
+          case dojo.keys.LEFT:
+          case 'h':
+               // go left
+          ...
+     }
+     dojo.stopEvent(e);
+  });

 Connecting Functions to One Another